 Our proprietary QUAISAR platform enables us to design drug candidates by combining computational physics and artificial intelligence with expertise in disease biology, chemistry, biophysics, proteomics, and translational informatics.
 We focus on protein targets with strong biological and genetic validation in order to design molecules that rapidly reach the desired target product profile (TPP)

-Biophysical and structural biology studies are also performed in our laboratory to characterize the most promising protein-ligand complexes.
+We perform biophysical and structural biology studies in our laboratory to characterize the most promising protein-ligand complexes.
 As data accumulate on our projects, we integrate machine learning to improve the accuracy and applicability of the property prediction models.
 Our integrated multi-disciplinary drug discovery team focuses on the key properties of our molecules to systematically engineer, in an atom-by-atom fashion, lead candidates that achieve the desired TPP, overcoming limitations in existing chemical matter and, ultimately, delivering best-in-class medicines to patients.
 It is the predictive power of QUAISAR, coupled with our multi-disciplinary team, that presents the opportunity to propel our projects rapidly toward the clinic.

 We have validated our QUAISAR-driven computation-first approach via Stimulator of Interferon Genes (STING), where we uniquely solved the problem of designing a small molecule with drug-like properties for a large, charged, undrugged binding site.
 SNX281 is currently in clinical development at a spinout company for patients with advanced solid tumors and lymphoma.